STEEL CORD CONVEYOR BELT PRODUCTION LINE

 The drawing shows a calender with 3 rolls which revolve in opposite directions.
 Rubber is being pressed in and onto the conveyor belt fabric.

 A 4-ball unit offers the advantage of working air out of the rubber more thoroughly.
+They are normally used for coating textiles for conveyor belts.

-CONTINUOUS BELT CURING
+CONTINUOUS TEXTILE BELT CURING

 Continuous Belt Curing Machine (Rotocure/Auma)